Bristol Zoo Gardens Conservation and Education Centre

 keyboard_arrow_down

-In this module, you will have the opportunity to refine your skills and expand your knowledge of industry practices, by exploring more advanced techniques of visual communication and game art creation.
-You will operate with limited supervision and apply your own artistic direction.
-You'll use peer and tutor feedback to assist in visual problem solving and adapting to an intended audience.
-The module will guide you in the continued, extensive practice of both traditional and digital art techniques, culminating in the creation of a refined, skilfully developed collection of portfolio pieces.?
-By the end of this module, you will have a command of specialised Game Art techniques and processes.
-You'll build upon the art skills acquired during your first year, by incorporating broader fundamental concepts such; as colour theory, composition, and design methods into your work.
-You'll adapt and use more advanced industry tools and software to supplement and enhance your creative capability, for example using 3D software packages to efficiently block out digital paintings or painting over 3D models.
+In this module, students will have the opportunity to refine their skills and expand their knowledge of industry practices, by exploring more advanced techniques of visual communication and game art creation.
+Learners will operate with limited supervision and apply own artistic direction.
+They will use peer and tutor feedback to assist in visual problem solving and adapting to an intended audience.
+The module will guide the continued, extensive practice of both traditional and digital art techniques, culminating in the creation of a refined, skilfully developed collection of portfolio pieces.

 Portfolio: 70% (4200 words or equivalent)